paper508/ATON/README.md

+### update news

+**[Nov 28] Following the reviewer's suggestion, we add two new contenders: Integrated Gradients [1] and Anchor [2].**

+[1] Axiomatic attribution for deep networks.
+In ICML.
+2017.

+[2] Anchors: High Precision Model-Agnostic Explanations.
+In AAAI.
+2018.

+We use the implementations of these two methods in package `alibi`.

+Please see two classes in the folder `model_iml` (short for interpretable machine learning).

 ### Structure
 `data_od_evaluation`: Ground-truth outlier interpretation annotations of real-world datasets
 `data`: real-world datasets in csv format, the last column is label indicating each line is an outlier or a inlier